geudde/attic-chest/pages/13.reference/01.porden/docs.md

 And to the drawbridge bent their joyful course,<br>
 When as the warder from the walls espied<br>
 The pair advancing, to the Knight he cried,<br>
-“A friend or foe?” — “A friend!” the Knight replied:
+“A friend or foe?” — “A friend!” the Knight replied:<br>

-" We crave a shelter till returning day
+“We crave a shelter till returning day<br>
-" Shall lend its light to speed us on our way."
+Shall lend its light to speed us on our way.”<br>
-" Then welcome," he rejoined; " but, Warrior, pause,
+“Then welcome,” he rejoined; “but, Warrior, pause,<br>
-" And, ere you enter, learn the Castle's laws,
+And, ere you enter, learn the Castle’s laws,<br>
-"' And swear obedience — nor misdeem we claim
+And swear obedience — nor misdeem we claim<br>
-" A pledge injurious to your knightly fame:
+A pledge injurious to your knightly fame:<br>
-" With Royal Edward, from their country far, 50
+With Royal Edward, from their country far,<br>

-" Through France our warriors spread the flames of war, " And few remain, though many a danger calls
+Through France our warriors spread the flames of war,<br>
+And few remain, though many a danger calls<br>
-" For all our care, to guard our threatened walls;
+For all our care, to guard our threatened walls;<br>
-" Hence we require, that when, with strength restored '•' By food and wine, you quit the festive board,
+Hence we require, that when, with strength restored<br>
+By food and wine, you quit the festive board,<br>

-" That from the bridge descending to the plain,
+That from the bridge descending to the plain,<br>

-" You, till the morn, in arms our watch maintain;
+You, till the morn, in arms our watch maintain;<br>

-" While we retire, with lengthened toil opprest,
+While we retire, with lengthened toil opprest,<br>

-" And snatch a few short hours of needful rest;

-" Meanwhile the damsel in our walls shall find 60
+Meanwhile the damsel in our walls shall find<br>

-" From foes protection, and a welcome kind.
+From foes protection, and a welcome kind.<br>

-il In arms like yours, with each a beauteous dame,
+In arms like yours, with each a beauteous dame,<br>

-■r" Two knights this evening to the Castle came.
+Two knights this evening to the Castle came.<br>

-" The knights with thee till morn the watch will share,
+The knights with thee till morn the watch will share,<br>

-" The maids with thine partake the Baron's care."
+The maids with thine partake the Baron’s care.”

-Brave Henry to the proffered terms agreed,
+Brave Henry to the proffered terms agreed,<br>
-Then o'er the drawbridge guides Maria's steed;
+Then o'er the drawbridge guides Maria's steed;<br>
-The warder there admits the Knight and Maid,
+The warder there admits the Knight and Maid,<br>
-And through a court of Gothic grandeur led;
+And through a court of Gothic grandeur led;<br>
-His Lord received them in a spacious hall, 70
+His Lord received them in a spacious hall,<br>

 Where martial trophies decked the storied wall,
 And many a pictured pannel seemed to trace